 Student Evaluation - Expectations and Required Achievements

+General

 Participants, who have successfully fulfilled the course and INDC requirements, will be awarded an Israel National Defense College Graduate diploma at the end of the year.
-The certificate includes the final grade and the staff's evaluation.

 Participants who successfully fulfilled the academic requirements of the University of Haifa, with a minimum average score of 76, will additionally be granted, as a graduate of the INDC, a Master's Degree in Political Science - with a major in National Defense.

-The diplomas are awarded by the Prime Minister, University Rector, Minister of Defense, IDF Chief of General Staff and head of the national security program during a graduation ceremony that takes place at the end of the academic year.
+The diplomas are awarded by the Prime Minister, University Rector, Minister of Defense, IDF Chief of General Staff the Commander of the IDF Colleges, and head of the national security program during a graduation ceremony that takes place at the end of the academic year.

-The three aspects of the participants' overall evaluation

-A. The participant's grade average from the various courses (50%).

-The participant's average is a weighted average from the courses' grades.

-B. Staff Evaluation (30%).

-The staff's evaluation equally relates four areas:

-Thought and analysis ability;

-Study-team behavior;

-The contribution to the team in study and thought processes.

-The staff's evaluation is subjective and is based on its impression of the participant during routine activities in the courses and assignments given to the participant that are not graded.

-In their evaluation, the instructor's take into account the heterogeneity among the participants, including parent organizations, past positions filled and the positions they are expected to hold in their professional future.
-The instructors discern between academic and military leadership, commanding a unit, skills for managing a team,

-thought and research, and most importantly - the participant's contribution to the learning process.

-As opposed to the final test grades in the study terms, the staff's evaluation continues throughout the entire year.

-C. The Final Paper (20%)

-The weight given to the final paper is 1/5 of the overall grade.
-In addition, final papers that are well done have added value beyond the contribution to the participant's evaluation.
-A high quality paper will serve the participant himself and his peers along the way and may even be published or develop into an article that will be published.

 Individual Final Evaluation

 The personal final evaluation is the summary of the staff's overall impression of the participant's involvement and performance throughout the year.
 The final assessment is given by the Colleges Commander based on consultation with the personal instructor and the staff.
 The evaluation is sent in the IDF to the Chief of the General Staff and service commanders, and in regards to other parent organizations - the Director General level.